Calendula on Drying Rack

-The Magic of Calendula: Bright Blooms for Body, Skin, and Spirit
+The Magic of Calendula: Meaning, Folklore, and a Flower for the Spirit

 On our farm, calendula shines from spring through frost (and sometimes volunteers in the greenhouse after a hard frost), faithfully blooming even during dry spells or poor soils.
-Its radiant yellow and orange faces seem to track the sun, echoing its energy, while its resinous petals speak to the deep work it does beneath the surface—cooling inflammation, supporting lymph, and repairing tissue.
+Its radiant yellow and orange faces seem to track the sun, echoing its energy, while its resinous petals speak to the quieter work the plant has long been credited with — traditionally used to soothe the skin and support the body's natural rhythms of repair.

 What Makes Calendula Special?

-Calendula (Calendula officinalis) is a member of the daisy family, and while it’s sometimes called “pot marigold,” it’s a different species altogether from ornamental marigolds (Tagetes spp.).
-The flowers are edible, the resin-packed petals are used for herbal remedies, and the plant’s easy-growing nature makes it a garden staple.
+Calendula (Calendula officinalis) is a member of the daisy family, and while it's sometimes called "pot marigold," it's a different species altogether from ornamental marigolds (Tagetes spp.).
+The flowers are edible, the resin-packed petals are used for herbal preparations, and the plant's easy-going nature makes it a garden staple.
+For the practical side — what it's used for and how to buy good flowers — see our guide to calendula benefits, uses and where to buy.

-There’s a kind of golden alchemy in calendula.
-Its gentle astringency tones the skin, its bitter elements support digestion, and its moistening-yet-dispersive energetics make it suitable for dry, stagnant, or inflamed conditions.
-And as an herbal ally, calendula doesn't force—it invites.
+There's a kind of golden alchemy in calendula.
+In traditional herbal terms, its gentle astringency is said to tone the skin, its bitter notes to nudge digestion, and its moistening-yet-dispersive energetics to suit dry, stagnant, or inflamed conditions.
+And as an herbal ally, calendula doesn't force — it invites.

 Garden Ally and Companion Plant